-- The estimate is based on information from nonresident individual income tax returns for tax year 2019. - There are nine states with no individual income tax; Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming. - Currently, Louisiana is the only state that provides a substantially similar exclusion for nonresidents.
-Beginning in tax year 2022, Louisiana exempts wages paid to nonresidents who performed employment duties in the state for 25 or fewer days, performed duties in more than one state, is not an entertainer, and does not have income from other state sources.
+- The estimate is based on information from nonresident individual income tax returns for tax year 2022. - There are nine states with no individual income tax; Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+(New Hampshire is assumed to qualify since it doesn't tax wages, although it does tax investment income.)